-NBC’s Board of Directors consists of the President/CEO of each member center and for the 2016-17 term William Reed, President and CEO of Kentucky Blood Center serves as the Chair of the Board.
+NBC’s Board of Directors consists of the President/CEO of each member center and for the 2018-19 term Stacy Sime, President and CEO of LifeServe Blood Center serves as the Chair of the Board.

 Bill became KBC’s fifth President and CEO in October, 2008.
 Prior to relocating to Lexington, Bill worked in senior management positions at large blood centers in San Antonio (4 years) and Indianapolis (10 years).
 Bill received his BA from Indiana University and followed up with his MBA from Indiana Wesleyan University.
 He is currently vice chairman of Blood Centers of America, the largest blood center cooperative and GPO in the United States.